msmolyakov/awesome-waves/README.md

 # Awesome Waves

-Useful resources for creating dApps and other smart contracts with RIDE language on Waves blockchain.
+Useful resources to create dApps and other smart contracts with RIDE language on Waves blockchain.

 ## How to contribute